elghayatesalma/Tidy/README.md

 - In the Firebase console General Settings pane under the JSON file download section, find the SHA certificate fingerprints section and click 'Add fingerprint'.
 - Add your SHA1 key there (or email it to the Tidy developers so we can add it to our project)

+#### Setup Firebase Dynamic Links
+- Navigate to Firebase Console for your project
+- Find 'Dynamic Links' under 'Grow' in the sidebar
+- Press 'Get started'
+- Create a URL prefix.
+You can pick one of the Google-provided domains
+- Replace `https://tidy403.page.link` with your URL prefix in the Tidy source tree
+  - Found in:
+    - tidy/ui/login/UserSetup.java
+    - tidy/data/ModelInterface.java

+#### Deploy Cloud Functions
+See the Cloud Functions README [here](https://github.com/elghayatesalma/Tidy/blob/master/cloud-functions/firebase/README.md)

 ### Testing
 Android studio provides gradle wrappers `gradlew` and `gradlew.bat` for Linux/macOS and Windows systems.
 These wrap the same gradle build tasks and allow the project to be built from multiple platforms.
 Substitute `gradlew` for the version appropriate to your system.

 Our Unit tests and Integration tests are separate targets in our gradle build system.
 The unit tests run as part of the build whereas integration tests require an Android device be available to deploy and run the tests on.

+### Continuous Integration
+We are using Github Actions to build, test, and format our code.
+It sets up both Android and Firebase emulators to run our integration tests.

 #### Unit tests
 ##### CLI